scipy/scipy.org/www/scipylib/building/linux.rst

 Users of older versions of SUSE/openSuse can install **Sage**, a big collection of Mathematics related software.
 It was recently (Jul.
 2009) reported that compiling and installing Sage from sources worked flawlessly, on SUSE Linux 10.2:

-* Sage `* A more detailed description [http://www.scipy.org/Installing_SciPy/Linux#head-f4511786c10fc5a608027f22e65df5e5078357b6 how to install Sage from sources <http://www.sagemath.org/download-source.html]>`__ is on this page too.
+* A more detailed description how to install Sage `from sources <http://www.sagemath.org/download-source.html]>`__ is on this page too.

 ATLAS
 -----